xorxyz/kernelquest/notes/mechanics/loop.md

 # main game loop

-1. [sell loot,] gather information and supplies in town
+1. gather supplies and information in town
 2. traverse the wilderness
 3. complete a dungeon run
+4. survive, return to town

 # towns